Calibre Mining Corp. (CXB.TO) (TSE:CXB) Trading Down 5.3%

 Calibre Mining Corp.
-(CXB.TO) (TSE:CXB) last posted its quarterly earnings results on Wednesday, November 4th.
-The company reported C$0.12 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of C$0.11 by C$0.01.
-The firm had revenue of C$114.32 million for the quarter.
-On average, research analysts forecast that Calibre Mining Corp. will post 0.33 earnings per share for the current year.
+(CXB.TO) (TSE:CXB) last posted its earnings results on Wednesday, November 4th.
+The company reported C$0.12 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of C$0.11 by C$0.01.
+The business had revenue of C$114.32 million during the quarter.
+As a group, equities research analysts forecast that Calibre Mining Corp. will post 0.33 earnings per share for the current year.

 Calibre Mining Corp.
 (CXB.TO) Company Profile (TSE:CXB)